rahulchaky/diy-github-actions/README.md

 * Create a GitHub repository.
 * Run your first workflow through Quickstart.
 * Study the concepts behind Github Actions.
-* Share your progress in Slack and on social media.

 Suggested materials